Jazz at Berlin Philharmonie

 Andreas Martin Hofmeir – Pilippe Gerlach

 With countless variety and live performances every day of the week, Berlin is a great city for music lovers.
-Last night I attended – Jazz Meets Classic – a special performance at Berlin Philharmonic Concert Hall.
+Last night I attended – Jazz Meets Classic – a performance at Berlin Philharmonie Concert Hall.

 Benjamin Schmid – Lienbacher